What is the Best Rim Joist Insulation? (Spray Foam vs Fiberglass vs Foam Board)

-In older homes, the rim joists are often left uninsulated leaving the only material that separates them from the outdoor air are sheathing and siding, according to Fine Homebuilding.
-This lack of insulation can lead to drafts along the floor boards which makes the home an uncomfortable space.
+In older homes, the rim joists are often left uninsulated, leaving the only materials that separate them from the outdoor air are sheathing and siding, according to Fine Homebuilding.
+This lack of insulation can lead to drafts along the floorboards, which makes the home an uncomfortable space.

 With more than 15 years of experience insulating thousands of homes across the lower peninsula, RetroFoam of Michigan knows quite a bit about the types of insulation that work best for the rim joist.

-We are continuing our efforts to educate our customers so they can make the best-informed decision on the needs of their home.
+We constantly want to write articles to educate our customers so they can make the best-informed decision on the needs of their home.
 We are here to discuss what are the best rim joist insulations, including the pros and cons associated with each material.

 Rim Joist Foam Board Insulation: Pros and Cons

-Foam boards are rigid panels of insulation with the most common types of materials used in making them include polystyrene, polyisocyanurate, and polyurethane, according to the U.S. Department of Energy.
+Foam boards are rigid panels of insulation with the most common types of materials used in making them including polystyrene, polyisocyanurate, and polyurethane, according to the U.S. Department of Energy.